dsrobertson/onlineFDR/README.md

 ## Introduction
-This package allows users to control the false discovery rate for online hypothesis testing, where hypotheses arrive sequentially in a stream, as presented by Javanmard and Montanari (2015, 2018) and Ramdas et al.
+This package allows users to control the false discovery rate for online hypothesis testing, where hypotheses arrive sequentially in a stream, as presented by Javanmard and Montanari (2015, 2018), Ramdas et al.
-(2017, 2018).
+(2017, 2018) and Zrnic et al. (2018).
 In this framework, a null hypothesis is rejected based only on the previous decisions, as the future p-values and the number of hypotheses to be tested are unknown.

 ## Installation
 To install the latest (development) version of the onlineFDR package in R,